Nanosurf

-Nanosurf worked with NASA’s Phoenix Mars mission to provide the atomic force microscopy module for the Mars probe.
+Nanosurf worked with NASA's Phoenix Mars mission to provide the atomic force microscopy module for the Mars probe.

 History

-In 1997, Nanosurf was awarded the “Start-up-Label” by the Swiss government agency for innovation (KTI).
+In 1997, Nanosurf was awarded the "Start-up-Label" by the Swiss government agency for innovation (KTI).
 Nanosurf was founded June 4, 1997, in order to design scanning probe microscopes that were accessible for everyone.
-The Nanosurf founders were inspired by Hans-Joachim Guentherodt, the Director of the Swiss NCCR Nanoscale Science, head of the Institute of Physics of the University of Basel, coordinator of the Swiss Nanoscience Institute, and chairman of the National Center of Competence in Research (NCCR) “Nanoscale Science”.
+The Nanosurf founders were inspired by Hans-Joachim Guentherodt, the Director of the Swiss NCCR Nanoscale Science, head of the Institute of Physics of the University of Basel, coordinator of the Swiss Nanoscience Institute, and chairman of the National Center of Competence in Research (NCCR) "Nanoscale Science".

 In 1998, The NASA Jet Propulsion Laboratory selected the Nanosurf atomic force microscope for its mission to Mars.
 Nanosurf joined a consortium consisting of the Institute of Microtechnology, University of Neuchatel, and the Institute of Physics, University of Basel to achieve this goal.
 Nanosurf was awarded the innovation prize by the Swiss Cantons of Basel-Stadt and Basel- Landschaft in 1998.

 In 2000, Nanosurf was awarded the Swiss Technology Award by the Swiss federal industry agency.
 The easyScan atomic force microscope is introduced to the market.
 Nanosurf received the 2003 KMU Entrepreneurial award by the Chamber of Commerce of the Cantons of Basel-Landschaft and Basel-Stadt.
 In 2007, Nanosurf received the Swiss Technology Award (Vontobel Stiftung) for the automated Nanite AFM system.
 On August 4, Phoenix Mars Probe was launched carrying a Nanosurf AFM scanner.

-Since its founding in 1997, Nanosurf AG established subsidiaries in Boston and Santa Barbara (USA), Langen (Germany), Bracknell (United Kingdom), Shanghai (China), Hyderabad (India) and Singapore.
+Since its founding in 1997, Nanosurf AG established subsidiaries in Boston and Santa Barbara (US), Langen (Germany), Bracknell (United Kingdom), Shanghai (China), Hyderabad (India) and Singapore.

 Product lines

 Nanosurf invented the first scanning tunneling microscope (STM) with the compact size and stability to image individual atoms on a coffee table.
 In its early days, Nanosurf became known for educational AFMs, and over the course of the following decades moved more and more towards providing high-end instruments for research.

-Nanosurf instruments can be categorized into the following product lines:
+Nanosurf released one of the most versatile AFMs in 2020 the DriveAFM, which was awarded the Wiley award in 2023.